JustinLove/hidden_biomes/README.md

 ### Asteroid

 This biome type has several limitations.
 It can't be previewed in the system editor, which precludes custom metal and CSG - you might be able to swing it by editing the planet as a sandbox and editing the file... but then this mod does you no good.
-Having a planet with asteroid biome triggers the asteriod belt effect in-game.
+Having a planet with asteroid biome triggers the asteroid belt effect in-game.

 ### CSG Debug